Many things can keep you from getting a traditional mortgage loan.

 For example, my first mortgage loan was from a small local bank, and I was unemployed at the time.
 I simply assured the banker I would be called back to work soon.

-It helped I had a down payment of 25% of the price.
+It helped that I had a down payment of 25% of the price.
 I also convinced the bank to skip the appraisal and use the tax assessor’s stated value, which saved me $400.

 Ask around to see which banks keep loans and are willing to look at the whole picture, rather than a bad mark or two on a credit report.